 Sharing common democratic values and similar constitutions, Switzerland and the United States have long been recognized as Sister Republics.
 Building on their strong friendship and the fact that there are one million Americans with Swiss heritage in the United States, it is only fitting to strengthen the relationship between the legislative branches of the two countries (U.S. Congress and Swiss Federal Assembly).

 The Friends of Switzerland Caucus was officially launched by Rep. Rob Portman (R-Ohio) and Rep. Tammy Baldwin (D-Wisconsin) at the beginning of the 108th Congress in January 2003.
-Today, the Caucus in the House has 48 members and counting.
 In 2011, the Caucus was also expanded to include the Senate.
-Senator Amy Klobuchar (D-Minnesota) and now Senator Rob Portman (R-Ohio) are the two Senate Co-Chairs.
+Senator Amy Klobuchar (D-Minnesota) and Senator John Barrasso (R-Wyoming) are the two Senate Co-Chairs.
 The Caucus in the Senate started out with 6 members.

 Members of the Senate and the House of Representatives who have joined the Caucus mainly come from districts with significant Swiss business investments or with communities rich in Swiss heritage.
 Some of them also have personal Swiss roots.